MaxBenChrist/awesome_time_series_in_python/README.md

 The python ecosystem contains different packages that can be used to process time series.

-The following list is by no means exhaustive, feel free to submit a pr if you miss something.
+The following list is by no means exhaustive, feel free to edit the list (will propose a file change via PR) if you miss anything.

 # Machine learning, statistics, analytics